 The line changed hands over the next few years.
 In 1902, the L&N Railroad purchased the line.

 CSX abandoned some of the line.
 Today, some portions are operated by the Georgia Northeastern Railroad.

-Originally published in the February 2005 edition of The Cross-Tie.
+A version of this article was originally published in the February 2005 edition of The Cross-Tie.